Peak Performers is an Austin based staffing agency.

 We are having a problem with a temporary employee.
 What do we do?

-Contact your Staffing Consultant early on to discuss your concerns.
+Contact your Peak Account Manager early on to discuss your concerns.
 If it is something on which we can counsel the employee, we value that opportunity.
 But if you feel the situation is beyond repair, Peak will end the employee’s assignment and work to find you a suitable replacement as quickly as possible.